mginabluebox/idls_final_project/README.md

 ![](graphs/tsne.png)

-*Figure X: We visualized the best performing embeddings for the 9,804 labeled domains using the results of dimensionality reduction with T-SNE and observed certain clusters that are distinctively liberal or conservative.*
+*Figure 3: We visualized the best performing embeddings for the 9,804 labeled domains using the results of dimensionality reduction with T-SNE and observed certain clusters that are distinctively liberal or conservative.*

 ## References
 [1] Megan A Brown et al. “Network Embedding Methods for Large Networks in Political Science”.
 In: Available at SSRN 3962536 (2021).